 An initial inspection was followed by a design briefing to ensure that this solution would fit in with the overall plan.
 It was originally thought that, due to steel-work placement, that installation of the K-Motion would not be possible.
 However, once it was clear that the steel was outside of the shaft zone, thus facilitating the minimum of 2450mm needed for headroom, the inclusion of the K-Motion lift was confirmed.
 Premier Lift Group, like so many of the suppliers, volunteers and staff – was pleased to be able to offer their support free of charge.

 There were a number of key challenges in delivering the K-Motion lift for the Grenfell Tower project.
 As mentioned previously, the show required swift action with tight deadlines.
 This put pressure on the shipping and delivery of the lift.
 Timescales from appointment, ordering equipment and organising labour required absolute efficiency in their delivery.

 Although there were obvious challenges, Premier Lift Group managed to manufacture and ship the K-Motion lift in record time.
 Within a matter of a few weeks, the lift was delivered in line with tight deadlines.

 For Premier Lift Group, and for the successful execution of this project, it was imperative to be proactive, flexible and in line with the site’s expectations.
-Thanks to monumental effort from all involved the Grenfell project, the installation of the K-Motion lift was delivered in an incredibly efficient manner.
+Thanks to monumental effort from all involved in the Grenfell project, the installation of the K-Motion lift was delivered in an incredibly efficient manner.
 When you do include all considerations, DIY SOS pulled off something really special.

-This project that was a privilege for Premier Lift Group to be a part of and a testament to all the volunteers involved.
+This project was a privilege for Premier Lift Group to be a part of and a testament to all the volunteers involved.

 You can watch the full episode on BBC iPlayer by clicking the link Here.
 To get a sense of the immense effort and tremendous work put in by all involved, check out the DIY SOS: Grenfell Trailer below.